-For avoidance of doubt, the broad category of Allied includes employees employed as Psychologists in the prevention, assessment, diagnosis, intervention and treatment of children, adolescents, adults and families (and paid on salary scales 5.5).
+For avoidance of doubt, the broad category of Allied includes employees employed as Psychologists in the prevention, assessment, diagnosis, intervention and treatment of children, adolescents, adults and families.

-1.2.5 Alcohol & Other Drug Clinicians (salary scales 5.3)
+1.2.5 Alcohol & Other Drug Clinicians

 A health professional whose role is to provide assessment and intervention for those experiencing harm related to the use of alcohol & other drugs and those concerned about another person's use.